Spencer S. Wood: Personal life

 In 1921, Wood bought the John Stoddert Haw House in the Georgetown section of Washington, D.C.
 After his death, it passed to Anne Elizabeth Wood Harsch in 1941.

-He was buried with his wife at Arlington National Cemetery, Arlington, Virginia.
+He was buried with his wife at Arlington National Cemetery in Arlington, Virginia.

 Commemoration

-In 1918, U.S. Navy Chief Yeoman (F) Daisy May Pratt Erd, USNRF, stationed at First Naval District headquarters under Wood's command, published a song, the "Rear Admiral Wood One-Step," she had composed in Wood's honor.
+In 1918, U.S. Navy Chief Yeoman (F) Daisy May Pratt Erd, stationed at First Naval District headquarters under Wood's command, published a song, the "Rear Admiral Wood One-Step," she had composed in Wood's honor.
 She contributed all profits from sales of the sheet music to the Navy Relief Society.

 Wood's papers are held at the U.S. Navy's Naval History and Heritage Command.